 Internationally Recognised Certified Programme for Water Stewardship, devised and developed in Ireland

-Irish Water have partnered with the Lean & Green Skillnet and Central Solutions to develop and deliver an innovative water stewardship and conservation training programme to support Irish businesses as they seek to improve their water stewardship practices and impacts.
+Irish Water (Uisce Éireann) have partnered with the Sustainable Enterprise Skillnet and 20FIFTY Partners to develop and deliver an innovative water stewardship and conservation training programme to support Irish businesses as they seek to improve their water stewardship practices and impacts.

 The Certified Water Steward programme is the first of its kind globally.
 The framework focuses on awareness building, strategy development, practical skills and training, reporting and peer-to-peer collaboration across industry and relevant stakeholders to deliver tangible, verifiable impacts on a national level.
 A landmark offering, it is endorsed by the European Water Stewardship (EWS) standard, draws on the experiences of Water Stewardship Ireland and is fully supported by national stakeholders, building on the strategic input and funding support from Irish Water and Skillnet Ireland.